Overview

-After each field period a set of round specific survey weights are produced.
-The custom weighting program simply creates a new temporary list of individuals who meet the criteria selected from the custom weighting home page.
+After each field period, a set of round-specific survey weights are produced.
+The custom weighting program simply creates a temporary list of individuals who meet the selected criteria from each cohort's custom weighting page (links are provided in the Details section below).
 This list is then weighted as if the individuals had participated in a survey round.
 The weights for this temporary list are the output of the custom weighting program.

 The weight calculation program is based on the existing weighting algorithms and data that create the round specific weights.
 Conceptually, using a specific list of individuals is identical to calculating weights in non-base year survey rounds.
 In non-base year rounds, some individuals participate and others do not.